IP15-MieshkovAndrii/DS-Internship-Test/Task 1/README.md

 ### 3. Download or Prepare the Dataset

-The dataset is stored in the `dataset/` folder as `mountains_dataset.csv`.
+The dataset is stored in the `data/` folder as `labeled_mountain_dataset.csv`.
 It contains sentences where mountain names are labeled using the IOB (Inside-Outside-Beginning) tagging scheme.
 You can view the dataset creation process in `data_creation.ipynb`.

-If you want to create your dataset, run the notebook `data_creation.ipynb` to generate the labeled dataset.

 ### 4. Download Pre-trained Model

 The BERT model pre-trained for NER has been fine-tuned on the custom mountain dataset.
-The weights for this model are saved in the `fine_tuned_ner_model/` directory.
+The weights for this model are saved in the `models/` directory.
 If you'd like to fine-tune the model yourself, refer to the next section on how to train the model.

 ## Data Preparation